dzackgarza/Notes/Class_Notes/2020/Fall/Etale Cohomology/sections/06 Lecture 6.md

 :::

 :::{.proof title="?"}
-Colimits exist for presheaves, since colimits always exists for sheaves valued in a category where colimits exist.
+Colimits exist for presheaves, since colimits always exists for sheaves valued in a category where colimits exist since they're computed pointwise.
+Left adjoints send colimits to colimits,
 :::